Stephen Schneider (scientist): Honors

-Personal
+Personal life

 Schneider was married to the biologist Terry Root.
 Schneider was a survivor of an aggressive cancer, mantle cell lymphoma.
 He documented his struggle to conquer the condition, including applying his own knowledge of science to design his own treatment regime, in a self-published 2005 book, The Patient from Hell.
-He died unexpectedly on July 19, 2010 after suffering a pulmonary embolism while returning from a scientific meeting in Käringön, Sweden.
+He died unexpectedly on July 19, 2010, after suffering a pulmonary embolism while returning from a scientific meeting in Käringön, Sweden.